-Select the "Improve a.par" Parameter file (or the most updated "Improve a.par" with a timestamp) and enter the name of the output file into the Raw Data file text box in the following format: MMDDYYYY_INTRUMENT NAME.txt.
-Raw output files are saved under: U:\CSN\Carbon analyzers\InstantData\.
+Select the "Improve a.par" Parameter file (or the most updated "Improve a.par" with a timestamp) and enter the name of the output file into the "Output Raw Data file" text box in the following format: instrument name_results.txt (e.g., beta_results.txt).
+Raw output files are saved under: U:\CSN\Carbon analyzers\InstantData\ to the sub-folders created separately for each analyzer (e.g.,U:\CSN\Carbon analyzers\InstantData\beta).